finger-bone/xun-fei-datawhale-translation/notes/task2/task2.md

 In task one, there was a encoder-decoder model with rnn networks.
 However, it behaved poorly due to, mainly, the context compression.
 The encoder compresses the context into a fixed-length vector, which is not enough to store all the information.
 It may work for short sentences, but it fails for longer ones.

 However, that model got the greater part of the job done.
-It could translate simple sentences, but it failed for more complex ones.
 The model was trained on a small dataset, which is not enough to learn the complex patterns of the language.
 Now, we just need to improve the encoder and decoders.

 ## Linear Attention Mechanism